Structure and magnetism of MnGe thin films grown with a nonmagnetic CrSi template

 We also conducted transport measurements using a DynaCool PPMS with maximum field of \SI{14}{\tesla}.
+The samples were cleaved into rectangles (nominally ${\SI{6.0}{\milli\metre}\times\SI{1.5}{\milli\metre}}$) and constant-current and transverse voltage leads were wire bonded to the surface.
+It is important to note that CrSi has metallic conductivity~\cite{Banik_2020} and that the parallel resistivity of the film and \SIdash{2}{\QL} CrSi template are being measured.
+Since the MnGe films are significantly thicker than the CrSi layer, the transport signal should be dominated by MnGe.

-The samples were cleaved into rectangles (nominally ${\SI{6.0}{\milli\metre}\times\SI{1.5}{\milli\metre}}$) and constant-current and transverse voltage leads were wire-bonded to the surface.
-The longitudinal $\rho_{xx}$ and transverse resistivity $\rho_{yx}$ was calculated using the field symmetrization and anti-symmetrization requirements, respectively.
-Figure~\ref{fig:M_rho_vs_T}(b) and (c) show the temperature dependence of $\rho_{xx}$ and $\rho_{yx}$ at zero-field.
-We applied the symmetrization and anti-symmetrization requirements to zero-field warmed data which was collected after field-cooling in $\pm\SI{14}{\tesla}$.
+The longitudinal $\rho_{xx}$ and transverse resistivity $\rho_{yx}$ were calculated using the field-symmetrization and antisymmetrization requirements, respectively.
+Figure~\hyperref[fig:M_rho_vs_T]{10(b)} and \hyperref[fig:M_rho_vs_T]{10(c)} show the temperature dependence of $\rho_{xx}$ and $\rho_{yx}$ at zero field.
+We applied the symmetrization and antisymmetrization requirements to zero-field warmed data, which were collected after field cooling in $\pm\SI{14}{\tesla}$.
 Due to the complexity of symmetrizing temperature scans compared to field scans, we include values extracted from the $\rho$ vs $H$ measurements in the figure as a reference.
-There are features at low-temperature which are not observed in the magnetometry, including a reversal in the sign of the Hall resistivity at \SI{31}{\kelvin}.
+There are features at low temperatures which are not observed in the magnetometry, including a reversal in the sign of the Hall resistivity at \SI{31}{\kelvin}.
 The $T_{\mathrm{ord}}$ estimated from features in the transport data is in agreement with the magnetometry.

-The isothermal field dependence of $\rho_{xx}$ and $\rho_{yx}$ are shown in Fig.~\ref{fig:M_rho_vs_T}(a) and (c).
+The isothermal field dependence of $\rho_{yx}$ and $\rho_{xx}$ are shown in Fig.~\hyperref[fig:resistivity_all]{11(a)} and \hyperref[fig:resistivity_all]{11(c)}.
 The saturation field $H_{\mathrm{c}_2}$ is extracted from these data by examining features in the derivatives, as was done for the magnetization.
 There are additional features in the resistivity that are not observed in the magnetometry.
 There is a deviation from a field-linear behavior in $\rho_{yx}$ which is accompanied by a crossing of the decreasing and increasing field branches: a sign reversal in $\Delta\rho_{yx} = \rho_{yx}^{\mathrm{dec}}(H) - \rho_{yx}^{\mathrm{inc}}(H)$.
-One of the more conspicuous features is a maximum in $\dv*{\rho_{yx}}{H}$ below approximately \SI{40}{\kelvin} which also is also observed in $\dv*{\rho_{yx}}{T}$ at zero-field [cf. Fig.~\ref{fig:M_rho_vs_T}(c)].
+One of the more conspicuous features is a maximum in $\dv*{\rho_{yx}}{H}$ below approximately \SI{40}{\kelvin} which is also observed in $\dv*{\rho_{yx}}{T}$ at zero field [cf. Fig.~\hyperref[fig:M_rho_vs_T]{10(c)}].
 We denote the fields of this feature as $H_{\mathrm{c}_1}$.